cbeuw/rustlantis/README.md

 - Creating pointers with `addr_of!` and `addr_of_mut!`, and dereferencing
 - Casts between integers, floating points, `char`, and `bool`

+Generated programs are terminating, UB-free, and deterministic.
+A discrepancy between testing backends always indicate a bug in them (or a bug in Rustlantis).

 ## Requirements
 - Rust nightly
 - rustup